nthohuynh/AdapSwAGPlugin/README.md

-AdapSwAGPlugin - a Eclipse plugin for generating an adaptive product model from models specified in CVL
+AdapSwAGPlugin - a Eclipse plugin for generating adaptive product models from models specified in CVL
 ====================================================================================================

 1. Introduction